seanmcquaid/SetListCreator/README.md

 I have more or less finished the basic app now, it will be primarily refactoring to clean up things that bother me about the app before considering this completed.

-To Do - Back End:
-1) Look at syntax for each suite and make it more uniform to the same testing patterns

 To Do - Front End :
 1) Look at implementing useMemo and useCallback where appropriate to eliminate potential excessive amount of render cycles